-Similar to pregnancy, your body requires more calories and nutrients to support you and your baby when breastfeeding.
+Like pregnancy, your breastfeeding diet requires more calories and nutrients to support your body and baby.
 There’s no need to include any special foods in your diet — except for vitamin D, a varied and balanced diet can usually give you what you need.
 In some cases, a supplement might be recommended.

 - Which nutrients are essential for breastfeeding?

 - Things to avoid while breastfeeding

 - Should you take a supplement while breastfeeding?